Hadoop Distributed File System

 Metadata

 Metadata is data about data.
-For instance, an image of a dog contains data about that dog.
+For instance, an image of a dog contains data (in the form of pixels) about that dog.
 Along with this data, the image will also have metadata like the size of the image, date of creation, date of modification, permissions, file format, etc.

 Replication